Skparab1/skparab1.github.io/README.md

     - my articles website, which does not have anything yet
   - catalog
     - my catalog website
-    - sort of like my url shortener, but with buttons
+    - sort of like my url shortener, but with buttons for links

 ---------------------------------- dont go below this line stuff is not organized -------------------------------------